ryanjsalva/blog/_posts/2016-05-07-maintaining-different-release-configurations.md

 ---
 layout: post
-title:  Maintaining Separate Configs for Dev, Beta and Release Build Targets
+title:  Maintain Separate Configs for Dev, Beta and Release Build Targets
 excerpt: Let's say you want to use a different API key during development than in production, but you're in a continuous integration environment where builds come from the same source.
 Gulp tasks provide an easy way to dynamically change your app configuration during CI.
 tags: cordova ionic devops vsts git
 cover: /assets/2016-05-07-cover.jpg